lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 -   Twine highlights the starting point of the story with a thicker border.
 The students can change the starting point with the rocket ship icon on the passage's menu.

--   The rocket represents the launch point of the story
+-   The rocket represents the launch point of the story.

 -   The students can rearrange the passages in the story map by dragging them with their mouse or finger.